usnistgov/OOF2/README.md

 `<prefix>/share/oof2/TEST/GUI` and run `python guitests.py`.
 There is another `README` file in that directory with useful information and cautions.

+As of version 2.2.2, you can run the tests with the commands `oof2-test` and `oof2-guitest`, from any location.
+But it will still be helpful to read the `README` files in the test directories.

 # Running OOF2